2025 Solar Incentives Guide for East Hanover, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
-The credit percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives